Valve Corporation: Founding and Half-Life (1996–2003)

 Valve was founded in 1996 by the former Microsoft employees Gabe Newell and Mike Harrington.
 Newell had spent the prior 13 years at Microsoft developing Windows, including the Windows 95 port of Doom from id Software.
-Newell had become frustrated with game developers' approach of creating bespoke interfaces for graphics acceleration, and had also seen id outperforming Windows in sales with Doom with an alternative distribution model.
+Newell had become frustrated with game developers' approach of creating bespoke interfaces for graphics acceleration, and had also seen id Software outperforming Windows in sales of Doom with an alternative distribution model.

 Newell and Harrington founded Valve, L.L.C. in Kirkland, Washington, about five miles from the Microsoft campus in Redmond, on August 24, 1996, Newell's wedding day.
 In a break from industry style of the time, Newell did not want a company name that suggested "testosterone-gorged muscles and the 'extreme' of anything".
 Alternative names considered by Newell and Harrington include Hollow Box, Fruitfly Ensemble and Rhino Scar.

 Valve's first game was Half-Life, a first-person shooter (FPS) with elements of horror.
-The development was aided by access to the Quake engine by id Software; Valve modified this engine into their GoldSrc engine.
+The development was aided by access to the Quake engine by id Software; Valve modified this engine into its GoldSrc engine.
 After struggling to find a publisher, Valve eventually signed with Sierra On-Line.

 Half-Life was released in November 1998 and was a critical and commercial success.
 With its realism, scripted sequences and seamless narrative, it had a lasting influence; according to IGN in 2014, the history of the FPS genre "breaks down pretty cleanly into pre-Half-Life and post-Half-Life eras".

 Valve enlisted Gearbox Software to develop three expansions for Half-Life: Opposing Force (1999), Blue Shift (2001) and Decay (2001).
 In 1998, Valve acquired TF Software, a group that had made the popular Team Fortress mod for Quake, and remade it for GoldSrc as Team Fortress Classic in 1999.
 Valve released the software development kit (SDK) for the GoldSrc engine, facilitating numerous user-created mods.
 They acquired the developers of one popular mod, Counter-Strike, to create a standalone Counter-Strike game.
 Happy with Valve's success, Harrington sold his stake in Valve to Newell in 2000.

 Valve's publishing agreement meant Sierra owned the Half-Life intellectual property and held exclusive publishing rights to future Valve games.
 In 2001, Valve renegotiated by threatening to cease game development and develop other software, using an offer of a partnership from Amazon to create a digital storefront as a bargaining chip.
 After the agreement with Sierra was amended, Valve gained the Half-Life intellectual property and online distribution rights for its games.